FreeFileSync User Manual:

 qlmanage -p "%local_path%"

-Macros need to be protected with quotation marks if they can resolve to file paths containing whitespace characters.
+Macros need to be protected with quotation marks if they resolve to file paths that could contain whitespace characters.

 All directory paths may contain macros that are expanded during

 synchronization.
 The beginnings and ends of each macro are marked by a %

 handling time and date, the operating system's environment variables